konkalaitzidis/taxi-v3-problem/README.md

     cd taxi-v3-problem
     ```

-2. ### Set up a Virtual Environment
+2. Set up a Virtual Environment.
 Create and activate a Virtual Environment for managing dependencies (recommended).
 Replace `name_of_venv` with your desired environment name.
     Linux/macOS:
     ```sh
     python -m venv name_of_venv